AymaRehman/swedbank-hpc-2026/README.md

 ```

 ### 4. Download the dataset
-Download the SMS dataset from Kaggle and place it in the `data/` folder.
+Download the SMS dataset from Kaggle and place it in the `data/` folder locally on your computer

 [UC Irvine SMS Spam Collection Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)